All Practice Exams

 A.Investigate the report confidentially to gather facts before taking any action

-C.Tell the reporting employee that salary information is not actually confidential
+C.Tell the employee that pay information is generally not protected from disclosure

 Explanation: Ethical practice requires fair and thorough investigation before disciplinary action.
 Confidential investigation protects all parties involved while determining whether a policy violation occurred.
 Immediate termination without investigation could expose the organization to legal risk.